Akshu24Tech/linkedin_agent/README.md

 │
 ├── agent.py                  - Main entry point.
 All commands live here.
 │
+├── profile_discovery_agent.py- Agent that discovers high-quality profiles via web search, │                               scores them with Gemini, and adds them to your watchlist.
+│
 ├── profile_extractor.py      - Core scraper.
 Opens LinkedIn, navigates to
 │                               each profile's activity page, clicks "see more", │                               filters by 2-week date window,